Pendfin/Blockstuff/h3_hash.md

 - gives you hands on examples of how to create files, directories and how to manipulate and delete those
 - it also shows how to connect via ssh to another computer
 - and some tips when to use tabs, pipes and administrative commands

-Source: Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/)

-€ Santos et al 2017
+Source: Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/) € Santos et al 2017
 ### a) Billion dollar busywork
 Command 'echo -n "hello"|sha256sum' prints a hash.
 Try adding something to the string, e.g. 'echo -n 'hello asdf'|sha256sum'.
 What do you have to add to get a hash that starts with a zero?
 (Voluntary bonus: How is this related to Bitcoin?
 Voluntary difficult bonus: How many zeros can you get to the beginning?
 Voluntary difficult bonus: How does the difficulty raise?)
 - first put something stupid like hellokello-->$ echo -n "hellokello"|sha256sum.This results 008a8ab2f87506883da9a9c907112a3c44198244a0acfb4b011a0033e93ef536--> actually two zeroes
 - this is related to bitcoin?
+It is used to authenticate the transactions - so you can trust that those are not altered

 ### b) Compare hash
 Compare hash.
 Create a small text file.
 Take it's hash (e.g. 'sha256sum tero.txt').
 Change one letter.
 Take the hash again.
 Compare hashes.
 What do you notice?